Robert-M-Lucas/h-mail/docs/generated/routes/native/send_email/SendEmailResponseAuthed.md

 > Defined in [send_email.rs](../../../../../interface/src/interface/routes/native/send_email.rs)

 ## Description
-Returns whether sending the email succeeded and, if not, why
+Returns whether sending the email succeeded and, if not, why for each recipient

 ## Schema